lake-lab/lake-lab.github.io/_pages/publications.md

 <a href="https://cims.nyu.edu/~brenden/papers/QinEtAl2024CogSci.pdf"> Qin, Y., Wang, W., and Lake, B. M. (2024).
 A systematic investigation of learnability from single child linguistic input. </a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

-<a href="https://cims.nyu.edu/~brenden/papers/LiEtAl2024CogSci.pdf">Li, W., Yasuda, S. C., Dillon, M. R., and Lake, B. M. (2024).
+<a href="https://cims.nyu.edu/~brenden/papers/LiEtAl2024CogSci.pdf">Wenjie, L., Yasuda, S. C., Dillon, M. R., and Lake, B. M. (2024).
 A Machine Social Reasoning Benchmark Inspired by Infant Cognition.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>

 <a href="https://cims.nyu.edu/~brenden/papers/LuoEtAl2024CogSci.pdf">Luo, K., Zhang, B., Xiao, Y., and Lake, B. M. (2024).
 Finding Unsupervised Alignment of Conceptual Systems in Image-Word Representations.</a> In <em>Proceedings of the 46th Annual Conference of the Cognitive Science Society.</em>